yuhuman/wallaroo/testing/correctness/playbooks/recovery.md

 #### Manualy

-1. Decode the giles-receiver output with fallor and visually inspect the output sequences to comply with the expectation described above.
+1. Decode the data_receiver output with fallor and visually inspect the output sequences to comply with the expectation described above.

 ## Testing Mute and Replay from Upstream Boundaries
 This test is similar to testing state recovery, except we run giles sender with a batch size of 1 and with larger intervals.

 ### Running the Test:

-1. start giles receiver, worker 1, and worker 2 as in the previous test
+1. start data_receiver, worker 1, and worker 2 as in the previous test
 1. run giles with: `../../../../giles/sender/sender -h 127.0.0.1:7000 -s 1 -i 2_000_000_000 -u --ponythreads=1 -y -g 12 -w -m 10000`
 1. wait for a few lines to go through
 1. terminate worker2